-Since price can vary by 10’s of thousands of dollars, you may want to shop apples to apples.
-This is still a small town with only a couple of pool hole diggers, pool electricians, pool plumbers and even plaster companies.
+Since the price can vary by 10’s of thousands of dollars, you may want to shop apples to apples.
+This is still a small town with only a couple of pool hole diggers, pool electricians, pool plumbers, and even plaster companies.
 Building a pool is another example of doing things in the correct order to save money.
 In this case, Design – Shop, do not, Shop – Design.

 Pools For New Construction Homes